Sheffield to Hathersage Turnpike

 The Sheffield to Hathersage turnpike was an early road through the English Peak District, which was improved by a turnpike trust in the 18th century.
 The road may have originated as a Roman road.

-Education
+Background

 During the 18th century, Sheffield's expanding industry sought new customers and markets for their products.
 This provided for products to be transported to many locations which required samples and purchases.
 Existing communication with large towns in the south like Birmingham and London were adequate, but markets to the west were largely inaccessible.
 The moors, bogs, and steep escarpments called 'edges' of the high moorland plateau in the Dark Peak of the Peak District, made communications more difficult in the High Peak, Derbyshire.

-In 1758 the road from Little Sheffield over the moors to Hathersage which ran through Castleton to Sparrow Pit Gate on the Chapel-en-le-Frith Road was turnpiked.
+In 1758 the road from Little Sheffield over the moors to Hathersage, which ran through Castleton to Sparrow Pit Gate on the Chapel-en-le-Frith Road was turnpiked by the Yorks and Derby Roads Act 1757 (31 Geo.
+2. c.
+62).

 A distribution system was concurrently provided by carriers who were financed by enterprising captains of industry.